lupalberto/neutral-atom-vm/docs/ux.md

 entries (measurement cooldown or wait/pulse violations), providing a chronological audit trail of enforced hardware constraints plus the existing gate/measurement events.

+Jobs that go through the scheduler also expose a `timeline` array in the JSON result and Python `JobResult`.
+Each entry lists the scheduled start time, duration, operation name, and a short detail string, so you can trace how the VM spaced gates, measurements, waits, and inserts idle time without parsing the raw logs.
+These `timeline` entries, and every `logs[*].time`, are now reported in microseconds (`timeline_units = log_time_units = "us"` in the JSON payload) even though the underlying ISA math continues to run in nanoseconds.

 For ad-hoc experiments, `--profile-config path/to/profile.json` can override the built-in profile definitions.
 The JSON file can specify geometry (`positions`,